JavaOpenSoft/JUIT/index.md

 **#Section for Current, and future updates**
 1)1.0_rc1 has been Released... keep testing and report bugs if there are any...

-2)1.0_rc2 will come out by either late march or early april.. until then, keep innovating ideas for your project! or you can contibute to my project by just testing. i might pay you back.
+2)1.0_rc2 will come out by either late march or early april..

+until then, keep innovating ideas for your project! or you can contibute to my project by just testing. your contributions may change the the whole library.